Russian stocks crash and ruble plunges to record low – KION546

 The Moscow stock exchange had suspended trading earlier on Thursday but when dealing resumed, stocks went into free-fall.

-The MOEX index plunged as much as 45%, while the RTS index — which is denominated in dollars — was down more than 40% at 4.15 a.m.
+The MOEX index plunged as much as 45%, while the RTS index — which is denominated in dollars — was down 37% at 7.15 a.m.
 ET.
-The crash wiped about $75 billion off the value of Russia’s biggest companies.
+The crash wiped about $70 billion off the value of Russia’s biggest companies.

 Russian banks and oil companies were among the hardest hit in volatile trading, with shares in Sberbank — Russia’s largest lender — at one stage losing 57% of their value.
-Rosneft, in which BP owns a 19.75% stake, plunged as much as 58%.
-BP shares dropped 5% in London.
+Rosneft, in which BP owns a 19.75% stake, plunged as much as 58%, before steadying a little.
+BP shares dropped 4% in London.
+Gazprom, the giant gas company behind the Nord Stream 2 pipeline, was down 40%.

 The United States, European Union, United Kingdom and other allies announced limited new sanctions on Russia earlier this week after Moscow said it would send troops into two breakaway regions of eastern Ukraine.
 Germany said it was suspending certification of the controversial Nord Stream 2 gas pipeline.